twitter/scala_school2/src/main/resources/markdown/data-and-control-flow/variable-declarations-and-expressions.md

 # Variables and Expressions

-Learn to declare variables and values, write and execute statements and compose expressions.
+Declaring variables and values, executing statements and composing expressions.

 # Mutable variables: `var`